Gaze up at the stars from one of these Bay Area vantage points.

 - Whale watching at Muir Beach is among the best anywhere in the state.

 Ahh, Mt.
 Tam—how we love your rich hiking trails and windswept vistas.
 But rarely do we stick around to partake in the stargazing opportunities afforded by the summit and surrounding highlands.
 Friends of Mt.
-Tam frequently put on astronomy classes, helping all who attend explore the vast universe on the other side of Karl the Fog. // 801 Panoramic Highway (Mill Highway), parks.ca.gov
+Tam have suspended their regular astronomy classes due to Covid but they feature astronomy programs on their YouTube channel, providing a window to the skies for those exploring the vast universe on the other side of Karl the Fog. // 801 Panoramic Highway (Mill Highway), parks.ca.gov

 - The campgrounds around Mt.
 Tam are among the few places you can have a bonfire in the Bay Area without repercussions.

-- No drones can be flown overhead here—leave it at home.
+- Drones cannot be flown overhead here—leave it at home.

 Point Reyes National Seashore